Axle-Ozz-i-sofT/A-BEGINNERS-GUIDE-TO-PROGRAMMING/3_Libraries_Overview/README.md

 Book 3 will cover implementation, building and use in a project of the following:
 * Standard libs - libc
 * TUI Libs - Cursers
-* Graphics and GUI libs - raylib and raygui
+* Graphics and GUI libs - raylib and raygui (Note: I have recently added an overview of DOS development environments.
+I want to keep the graphics as simple primative examples using either the BGI or Allegro styles APIs to keep all books aligned.
+Raylib is an awsome library so I will move the raylib section to a supplimental booklet atached to Book 3.)
 * Database libs - SQLite 3
 * Data manipulation and plotting libs - GNU Plot
 * Multimedia libs - MPV

-Current statis - early draft
+Current statis - late draft